What Inkjet Printer Should I Buy?

 If it is within the time period when you can return the printer for credit towards a printer which uses less expensive compatible cartridges, then I certainly would.
 Continue reading to find out which printers those are.

 How do I know if the inkjet cartridge has printheads as explained above?
-If the printer has only 2 cartridges, a black cartridges and a tri-colour cartridge (Cyan, Magenta & yellow), then the cartridges have printheads and they will be very expensive.
+If the printer has only 2 cartridges, a black cartridge and a tri-colour cartridge (Cyan, Magenta & yellow), then the cartridges have printheads and they will be very expensive.

 Next rule of thumb ...
 Only 2 cartridges, any inkjet printer, absolutely do not buy!!